mmtk/mmtk-v8/README.md

 #### V8

-Please refer to the [V8 documentation](https://v8.dev/docs/source-code) for more information.
+The following is based on the [V8 documentation](https://v8.dev/docs/source-code).
+Please refer to the original documentation if you run into difficulties getting V8.

 First, fetch and then update _depot_tools_, which contains the key build dependencies for V8.